Company NewsOctober 14, 2020

 To achieve this, we will use Docker Compose, a tool for defining and running multi-container applications in Docker.
 Compose significantly simplifies the deployment of NuoDB by automating the database process creation steps.

-For this blog post, we will deploy a very simple database consisting of
+For this blog post, we will be using a very simple database consisting of

 • 2 Admin processes